Henry and Cecelia Magaziner Magaziners of Humenne Updated 9/25/2011

 On January 14, 1906, Sadie married Bernath Markovitz in Philadelphia.
 Bernath was born in Hungary on December 25, 1874.
 He was one of the four Markovitz brothers who founded a dry goods store in Philadelphia.
 Sadie's architect brother, Louis, later performed design work on buildings for the Markovitz Brothers store.
 Sadie and Bernath had two daughters.

-Bernath died suddenly in July 1927 while on a trip to Budapest with Sadie and their daughters.
+Bernath died suddenly of pneumonia on July 7, 1927 while on a trip to Budapest with Sadie and their daughters.
 His body was brought back to the United States by Julius (Gyula) Magaziner, a son of Henry's cousin Lajos.
-Bernath was buried in Philadelphia.
+Bernath was buried at Adath Jeshurun Cemetery in Philadelphia, where many of the Magaziner family are buried.

 Though Sadie lived nearly forty more years, she never remarried.
 Her Social Security application indicates that she worked maintaining the Markovitz Trust Fund with her nephew, S. Henry Rosenthal.
-Sadie died in June 1964 at the age of 85.
+Sadie died of cerebral encephalomalacia due to atherosclerosis on June 21, 1964 at the Rest Haven for Convalescents in Montgomery County, Pennsylvania.
+She was 85.
+She was buried with Bernath at Adath Jeshurun.

 By an odd coincidence, Sadie and Bernath aren't the only Magaziner-Markovitz couple.
-A grandson of Sadie's sister Jennie marrried a granddaughter of Bernath's brother David Markovitz.
+A grandson of Sadie's sister Jennie married a granddaughter of Bernath's brother David Markovitz.

 Children of Sadie Magaziner and Bernath Markovitz are: